ErR0rpj/ClipCopy/README.md

 # ClipCopy

-#Copy multiple text/files to clipboard with just one command.
+--Copy multiple text/files to clipboard with just one command.

-#Create your custom text to copy it whenever you like with just one word.
+--Create your custom text to copy it whenever you like with just one word.

-#Copy any file with ease.
+--Copy any file with ease.

-#Till now it is working through command line arguments.